-For more detailed information about how family mediation works see A survival guide to family mediation.
+For more detailed information about how family mediation works see Family mediation.

 When you are looking for a mediator, don't be afraid to phone around and compare prices.
 (While the fees are usually charged per person, it is open to you and your ex to decide who will actually pay or how to share the cost.)